xcart/xcart-docs/_pages/kb_en/modules/social_login/index.md

 _In this section:_

 *   {% link "Social Login: Installation" ref_0QnPKc94 %}
-*   {% link "Setting up Facebook Login for Your Store" ref_vpEKPoyM %}
+*   {% link "Setting Up Facebook Sign In for Your Store" ref_vpEKPoyM %}
-*   {% link "Setting up Google Login for Your Store" ref_LMCQeIrv %}
+*   {% link "Setting up Google Sign In for Your Store" ref_LMCQeIrv %}
+*   Settin Up Apple Sign In for your Store (under construction)
+*   {% link "Converting Social Login Accounts into Regular Accounts" ref_2uwHISu8 %}